jvonmitchell/moohlah/README.md

 Multiple implementations in one program
 =======================================

-The entire inspiration for moohlah is that jquery is geared towards HTML elements and not for other kinds of objects we might work with in an environment like nodejs.
+The entire inspiration for moohlah is that JQuery is geared towards HTML elements and not for other kinds of objects we might work with in an environment like NodeJS.

 Creating additional instances of the library whose configurations won't interfere is easy.
 As you may have recalled after we used require to load the module we called it as a function.
 We can do this as many times as we want to create set templates that operate distinctly.